Friday, December 9, 2016

 Armor Descriptions

-Armor Tunic: Nobles, knights, and soldiers often wear armor tunics when not in combat.
+Armor Tunic: (Relics & Rituals: Excalibur) Nobles, knights, and soldiers often wear armor tunics when not in combat.
 It is a standard cloth tunic with leather patches at the shoulders and elbows and leather covering both the front and back.
 The front is usually stamped with the knight or noble's coat of arms, or with the soldier's employer.
 An armor tunic provides some protection while still being light and flexible.

 Back and Breast: This armor consists of a breast and back plate, usually worn in addition to lighter armor, thus providing an extra degree of protection at the expense of increased weight and less freedom of movement.
 The armor Bonus may be added to that of any light armor already being worn, transforming it to medium armor.
 The back and breast may be removed in 5 rounds and donned without aid in 1 minute, allowing a warrior to quickly switch between heavy protection for combat and light armor for agility, as the situation demands.
 Although the armor bonus from a back and breast set will stack with the armor bonus from a suit of light armor, any magical enhancement will not.